Last updated: March 2026

 When proposing a meeting time via email, never just say "Let's meet at 3 PM."
 Your 3 PM might be their midnight.
 Instead, write: "Let's meet at 3:00 PM EST (New York), which I believe is 8:00 PM GMT (London)."
 This confirms you have checked the conversion and allows the other party to correct you if you are wrong.

-Just because a time is technically possible doesn't mean it's polite.
+Just because a time is technically possible does not mean it is polite.
 Avoid scheduling meetings that force participants to wake up before 7:00 AM or stay up past 9:00 PM unless absolutely necessary.
-If a convenient overlap is impossible (e.g., California to India), try to rotate the inconvenience so one team isn't always taking calls at midnight.
+If a convenient overlap is impossible (e.g., California to India), try to rotate the inconvenience so one team is not always taking calls at midnight.

 3. Use the 24-Hour Clock